 A cron job is an automated background task scheduled to happen at a specific time.
 A few examples include checking for updates, backups, or sending out reminder notifications.
 Cron jobs are important because they automate tasks that reduce manual operations to help with security, performance, and functionality for an administrator and all of the users of the server or website.

 You can use cPanel’s Cron Job feature to run Unix commands and/or automate the execution of your PHP, Perl, or Python Scripts.
-You can also specify an email address that the Cron daemon will send the job’s results to.
+To create a cron job, you would first log in to your cPanel under “Cron Jobs” then select either “Standard” or “Advanced.”
+You can also specify an email address that the Cron daemon will use to send the job’s results.

-How to get to the Cron Job Page in cPanel
+How to Get to the Cron Job Page in cPanel

-- Login to cPanel.
+- Log in to the cPanel.

 mycommand >/dev/null 2>&1